momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 [Compute@Edge](https://www.fastly.com/products/edge-compute) is Fastly's platform for deploying and running serverless code.

 In this tutorial, we'll walk through the [example](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/fastly-compute) from our [JavaScript SDK](https://github.com/momentohq/client-sdk-javascript).
-By the end of the exercise, you'll have a Fastly Compute@Edge project that interacts with Momento Cache to get, set, and delete some data.
+By the end of the exercise, you'll have a Fastly Compute@Edge project that interacts with Momento Cache via the HTTP API to get, set, and delete some data.

+The HTTP API is lightweight in that you won't need any additional dependencies beyond what Fastly requires and you can use the standard `fetch` HTTP client methods.
+However, it only provides a basic subset of all of the Momento APIs, such as `get`, `set`, and `delete`, and is currently only available if you use AWS as your cloud provider.

 ## Prerequisites

-To get this app deployed and running, you'll need to have the following available:
+To get this app deployed and running, you'll need to have the following:

 - An account with a Git provider such as [GitHub](https://github.com/), [GitLab](https://gitlab.com), or [Bitbucket](https://bitbucket.org/).
 - A [Fastly](https://www.fastly.com/) account.